jg-you/plant-pollinator-inference/README.md

 ## Quickstart

-[Our model](model.stan) takes an observation matrix as input (matrix of non-negative integers), and outputs parameters samples as well as edge probabilities conditioned on these parameters.
+[Our model](model.stan) takes a plant-pollinator observation matrix as input (matrix of non-negative integers with the number of observed interactions for each pair of plants and pollinators), and outputs a tensor `Q` where `Q[k,i,j]`, is the probability that the pair (i,j) is connected in sample `k` of the posterior distribution.
+A connection probability for pair (i,j) can be obtained by averaging over all samples.

-Hence, for those familiar with `pystan`, running the model is as simple as
+For those familiar with `pystan`, running the model is as simple as

 ```python
 import pystan